Chapter 13 Repayment Plan

 Claim Classification

 Generally, most Chapter 13 plans classify their creditors into various classes.
-The Bankruptcy Code does not specify how the various classes are named, but most schemes simply number the classes, with higher priority creditors being listed first. because every member of each class must be treated equally, your classes will depend on the number of different claims and your treatment of them.
+The Bankruptcy Code does not specify how the various classes are named, but most schemes simply number the classes, with higher priority creditors being listed first.
+Because every member of each class must be treated equally, your classes depend on the number of different claims and your treatment of them.
 Your plan must specify how each class will be paid and the percentage of the debt that you intend to pay.
-Although claims can be classified in various ways, the following sample classification will give you a better idea of how claims are classified:
+Although claims can be classified in various ways, this sample classification will give you a better idea of how claims are classified:

 Your repayment plan may have far fewer classes than those listed above, depending on your debts and how you intend to classify them.
 Creditors really only need to be in a different class if you intend to pay them a different percentage of their claim or if they have a different legal priority, but everyone within the class must be paid the same percentage.